-The DEG electric generator has a structure similar to that of a transistor: allows a very high energy conversion efficiency.
+The DEG electric generator has a structure similar to that of a transistor: allows for very high energy conversion efficiency.
 Its instantaneous power density is increased thousands of times compared to generatori elettrici with a different structure.

 How the DEG electric generator works